zhenwang23/now/README.md

 #### Mac M1

 For the Mac M1 it is generally recommended using a conda environment as outlined in the [Jina documentation](https://docs.jina.ai/get-started/install/troubleshooting/#on-mac-m1).
+In a new conda environment first execute `conda install grpcio tokenizers protobuf`.
+Then run `pip install jina-now`.

 ### Usage
 ```bash